openeuler-mirror/donau-slurm-wrappers/README.en.md

      For details about more errors and solutions, see the "HPC Product Documentation".

-2. Users can set the environment "SLURM_TO_DONAU_DEBUG" true to enable debug log.
+2.Users can set the environment "SLURM_TO_DONAU_DEBUG" true to enable debug log.
 If enabled, each script will generate a log file named "script_name.uid.pid" in /tmp directory.
 Log files are not automatically deleted and need to be manually deleted.